whamcloud/Online-Help/docs/Install_Guide/guide.md

 cp /etc/ntp.conf \$HOME/backup/etc/.

-### Intel® Manager for Lustre\* SSL Certificates
+### Manager for Lustre\* SSL Certificates

-Intel® Manager for Lustre\* software uses SSL certificates to establish trusted communications between the manager server (running the Intel® Manager for Lustre\* software GUI) and the agents running Intel® EE for Lustre\* software, including the metadata servers, object storage servers, etc. Without these certificates, trust cannot be established and the Intel® Manager for Lustre\* software will not be able to manage or receive monitoring telemetry from those agents.
+Manager for Lustre\* software uses SSL certificates to establish trusted communications between the manager server (running the Manager for Lustre\* software GUI) and the agents running Intel® EE for Lustre\* software, including the metadata servers, object storage servers, etc. Without these certificates, trust cannot be established and the Manager for Lustre\* software will not be able to manage or receive monitoring telemetry from those agents.

-The SSL certificates are generated by the Intel® Manager for Lustre\* installation program and are re-generated each time the installer is run.
+The SSL certificates are generated by the Manager for Lustre\* installation program and are re-generated each time the installer is run.
 The SSL certificates are randomly generated, so no two sets of keys are the same.
 To support successfully restoring Intel® Manager for